hacash/service/hacash-compilation_en.md

 done
 ```

-You can move the source and set you own $GOROOT and $GOPATH, however using the existing
+You can move the source and set your own $GOROOT and $GOPATH, however using the existing
 file structure will work first time and update cleanly.

 You can also update the git source at any time using the following script -